andre-j3sus/apto-website/README.md

 ## Deployment

-This project is deployed on Cloudflare Workers.
+This project is automatically deployed to Cloudflare Workers using GitHub Actions, triggered by pushes to the main branch.

-To deploy, run the following command:
+To manually deploy, run the following command:

 ```sh
 npm run deploy